benthuffine/i18n-node-2/README.md

  * Adds new strings on-the-fly when first used in your app.
  * No extra parsing needed.

+## Forked

+This is forked to allow for language cascading. e.g. a language setting of es-cl would load all of the standard spanish translations from es.json as well as the Chile-specific translations from es-cl.json.

 ## Installation

 Run the following: